IBM-Cloud/docs/openwhisk/openwhisk_actions.md

   ```
   {: codeblock}

   Note that the action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
-The [References](./openwhisk_reference.html#runtime_ref_runtime_environment) detail the Node.js packages you can use in your actions.
+See [system details](./openwhisk_reference.html#runtime_ref_runtime_environment) for more information on Node.js packages you can use in your actions.

   This example also shows the need for asynchronous actions.
 The action returns `whisk.async()` to indicate that the result of this action is not available yet when the function returns.
 Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `whisk.done()` function.